jupyter-book/jupyter-book/docs/content/content-blocks.md

 The admonition syntax above utilises the general [directives syntax](content:myst/directives).
 This has the advantage of making it consistent with every other directive.
-However, a big disadvantage is that, when working in any standard markdown editor (or with the Jupyter Notebook interface), the text they contain will not render nicely as standard markdown (for markdown previews).
+However, a big disadvantage is that, when working in any standard Markdown editor (or with the Jupyter Notebook interface), the text they contain will not render nicely as standard Markdown (for Markdown previews).

 By enabling extended syntax in your `_config.yml`, you will gain access to an alternative syntax for admonitions: